 One of the best qualities of this tool chest is its structural integrity, however you need to understand this as having some limitations as well.
 For instance, this tool chest offers the largest weight capacity of 110 lbs.
 Combined with 3040 cu. in. of storage, and you can carry pretty much anything.
 Unfortunately, the side handles, latches, and hinges all feature plastic which has been known to break or fail.

-Cat Premium Plastic Portable Tool Box with Lid Organization and Removable Tote – Best Electrician’s Toolbox
+Cat Premium Plastic Portable Tool Box – Best Electrician’s Toolbox

 It might seem a bit odd to see a Cat product on a list of toolboxes considering that the parent company, Caterpillar, is far more well-known for making industrial equipment like bulldozers and cranes.
 However, Caterpillar also makes numerous products geared towards professionals working in new construction, especially electricians and HVAC technicians.
 Keeping that in mind, it should come as no surprise that they make our list with the best electrician’s toolbox.